dezma/OpenMPI-OCI-ARM/README.md

 * `mpirun` will work from the head node using the dynamically built hostfile at `/mnt/mpi_shared/hostfile`.
 * GROMACS or other MPI applications can be installed using the provided `gromacs-install.sh` script.
 * All nodes use passwordless SSH and shared `/mnt/mpi_shared`.
+* Sample workloads to run on the cluster can be found in here ->https://github.com/dezma/OCI-HPC-ARM-EXAMPLES.

 ---